 Note for Professional Students

 The Registrar's Office of each professional school maintains records for that school's students and policies and procedures may differ slightly from those described above.
 Contact your school's Registrar or the Office of LGBTQ Resources with any questions or concerns.

 Yale ITS accommodates requests for updated email aliases for EliApps users and maintains detailed an up-to-date overview of preferred names here: Email Addresses at Yale - FAQ.
 Further assistance is available from the ITS Help Desk via firstname.lastname@example.org.

 Once you have updated your legal or preferred name with the University Registrar, visit the ID Center for a new Yale ID.

 Gender-inclusive housing options are available for all Yale College students.
 Contact your Residential College Dean for more information.
-Housing needs of incoming first-year students are handled on a case-by-case basis.
-We encourage incoming and current students with concerns or questions about housing to contact us.
+Newly matriculated students should watch for the on-line housing form where they can choose “All-Gender Suites” as an option.
+We encourage students with concerns or questions about housing to contact us.